bootlin/training-materials/slides/kernel-driver-development-concurrency/kernel-driver-development-concurrency.typ

 unsafe_get(int *cur_a, int *cur_b)
 {
         *cur_a = shared_conf->a;
         /* What if *shared_conf gets updated now?
-The assignement is inconsistent! */ *cur_b = shared_conf->b;
+The assignment is inconsistent! */ *cur_b = shared_conf->b;
 };